-Anyone who's having problems making repayments should contact their lender as soon as possible to discuss payment options, rather than just letting the charges multiply.
+Anyone who's having problems making repayments should contact their lender as soon as possible to discuss options, rather than just letting the charges multiply.

 Some lenders may freeze the interest after a certain period of time to help you get back on top of your debt.

-Watch out for continuous payment authority (CPA), also known as a recurring payment.
+Continuous payment authority - Watch out for continuous payment authority (CPA), also known as a recurring payment.
 This is different from a direct debit because once set up it gives the lender permission to debit your card whenever it thinks it's owed.

 Payday lenders are required to follow rules set out by the FCA and most are supposed to adhere to the Good Practice Customer Charter.

 Personal and bad credit loans - Consider whether a personal loan with a longer term and lower interest period would be a better choice for you than a payday loan.

-Remember that, if you choose a secured loan which uses your property as collateral, then your home's at risk of being repossessed if you miss repayments.
+Bear in mind if you choose a secured loan which uses your property as collateral, then your home's at risk of being repossessed if you miss repayments.

-Credit unions are not-for-profit organisations which offer savings and loans to union members from pooled deposits.
+Credit union loans - Credit unions are not-for-profit organisations which offer savings and loans to union members from pooled deposits.

-A guarantor loan is an unsecured loan where a second person is responsible for paying off the debt if the person who has taken out the loan misses their repayments.
+Guarantor loans - A guarantor loan is an unsecured loan where a second person is responsible for paying off the debt if the person who has taken out the loan misses their repayments.

 This type of loan could be an option for those with little credit history or a poor credit rating, who struggle to get accepted for a loan product.

-However, it's worth noting that you may end up paying more than the original borrowed sum in interest, on top of your monthly repayments.
+However, it's worth noting you may end up paying more than the original borrowed sum in interest, on top of your monthly repayments.

 Be aware that, because of high demand, only those deemed to be in urgent circumstances will receive a payout and it's not a quick process.

-If you have a good credit history you could consider a credit card.
+Credit cards - If you have a good credit history you could consider a credit card.

-Although APRs appear high compared to personal loans, for small amounts of short-term borrowing they can work out far cheaper than a payday loan.
+Although APRs appear high compared to personal loans, for small amounts of short-term borrowing they work out far cheaper than a payday loan.

 0% credit cards have no interest to pay for a certain period of time.
-Make sure that you repay at least the monthly minimum repayments to avoid fees and aim to repay in full by the end of the 0% period.
+Make sure you repay at least the monthly minimum repayments to avoid fees and aim to repay in full by the end of the 0% period.

-Another option could be bad credit rating cards which, as the name suggests, are specifically designed for those with a poor credit rating.
+Another option could be bad credit rating cards which, as the name suggests, are designed for those with a poor credit rating.
 They could help you improve your credit rating so you can access more competitive products in future.

 They're likely to have a high interest rate and no interest-free promotional period, though, so always try to pay off the balance in full each month.

-Remember that, if you plan to withdraw cash, a credit card is unlikely to be the right choice as you'll be charged a fee and interest.
+If you plan to withdraw cash, a credit card is unlikely to be the right choice as you'll be charged a fee and interest.